Is Google Assistant not working on your Android? Maybe, it’s unhappy with you, or you are just facing a Google assistant issue on your Android device.

 - Display resolution must be 720P or higher

-In addition to the previous requirements, your device must be set to a language that is supported by Google Assistant.
+In addition to the previous requirements, your device must be set to a language supported by Google Assistant.

-While Google Assistant supports a lot of languages such as; English, Hindi, French, and Arabic.
-The number is still limited.
-You will be able to see the complete list of supported languages from the Google Assistant Requirements Page.
+While Google Assistant supports many languages, such as English, Hindi, French, and Arabic, the number is still limited.
+You can see the complete list of supported languages from the Google Assistant Requirements Page.

 8 Easy Tips for Fixing Google Assistant Not Working